npm/npm/doc/install.md

 The `--global` argument will cause npm to install the package globally rather than locally.
 See `npm help global`.

+The `--link` argument will cause npm to link global installs into the local space in some cases.

+See `npm help config`.
+Many of the configuration params have some effect on installation, since that's most of what npm does.

 ## SEE ALSO

+* npm-config(1)
 * npm-build(1)
 * npm-registry(1)
 * npm-build(1)